PowerBI Notebook

 How do categories compare on one metric?
 Bar / Column chart

-What is a single KPI value?
+What is one KPI value?
 Card

 How does performance compare to a target?
 Gauge / KPI visual

-Where are values distributed geographically?
+Where are values spread on a map?
 Map

 What does the detailed breakdown look like?
 Table / Matrix